Easy Ways to Share Files Anonymously in 2026

 • Can send by email or as a private link that auto-expires.
 There is also a dashboard for advanced accounts to track link access, but no personal data is shared.

-• Files can be sent directly (Peer-to-Peer), meaning nothing is saved on servers if you don't want.
+• Files can be streamed in real time (Quick Transfer), meaning nothing is saved on servers if you don't want.

 Transfer.zip ScreenshotTransfer.zip Screenshot